When will students receive information about orientation?

 - Extra money for souvenirs and snacks (meals will be provided)

 - Sweater/sweatshirt (temperatures in different buildings vary)

-What off-campus programming is offered for family members?
+What off-campus programming is offered for parents, family members and/or guests?

 An optional off-campus dinner at Alexander's Steakhouse, and an optional social.

 All the students (except for session 12) will be staying in University Hall.
 University Hall is an air-conditioned dorm and has double-occupancy rooms.
 Men and women will be on separate floors and there will be Student Aides (Orientation Leaders) on each floor.

 Temporary swipe-cards and keys will be given to the students as they check-in for orientation and are used for access to the building and to their rooms.
 Students attending the very last orientation session in August will move directly into their assigned residence halls for the year.